AtomicBool/cs2-map-parser/README.md

 Convert vphys file to a `.tri` file (a list of vec3 point, each 3 points repersents a triangle) \
 Reason why I do that is vk3 parser takes lots memory to save the `.vphys` text (especially for inferno [5.9Gb] ) \
 and .vphys contains lots useless info.
+And save the time of converting vphys to vector in ur code

 ## Format of `Triangle` in `.tri`